Super Mario Bros. (film): Development

-The suggestion for a film based on Super Mario Bros. was first put forward by Roland Joffé during a script meeting at his production company Lightmotive.
-Joffé met the Nintendo of America president and Hiroshi Yamauchi's son-in law, Minoru Arakawa.
+Producer Roland Joffé first came up with the idea of making a live-action adaptation of the video games himself during a script meeting at Eberts' production company Lightmotive.
+Joffé met Nintendo of America then-president and Hiroshi Yamauchi's son-in law, Minoru Arakawa.
 He presented Arakawa with an initial draft of the script.
-One month after their meeting, Joffé went to Nintendo's headquarters in Kyoto to meet Hiroshi Yamauchi.
-He pitched to Yamauchi the storyline which led to Nintendo receiving interest in the project.
-Joffé left with a $2 million contract giving the temporary control of the character of Mario over to Joffé.
+One month after their meeting, Joffé traveled to Nintendo's headquarters in Kyoto to pitch the storyline to Yamauchi which led to Nintendo receiving interest in the project.
+Joffé left with a $2 million contract giving the temporary control of the Mario character to Joffé.
 Nintendo retained merchandising rights for the film through a "creative partnership" with Lightmotive.